NickCMoore/xmas-food-quiz/TESTING.md

 During the build phase of the project, I resolved a number of bugs encountered with the quiz.
 These resolved bugs were recorded in GitHub Commit messages.

+* Timer function still executes in background on results and home screen (when exiting the quiz).
+Does not cause any impact to the user playing the game and does not interfere with subsequent playthroughs.
+To be fixed in future releases (RESOLVED).
+* Issue with users being able to select the correct answers more than once in order to gain more points!
+Removed this bug in JS so that users can now only select the correct (green) option once.
+(RESOLVED)

 I performed HTML Validation testing on the site and found the following errors with the home page.

 ![HTML Validator testing](assets/Testing%20images/W3C_HTML.png)